Mexico City: Airports

-Mexico City International Airport is Mexico City's primary airport (IATA Airport Code: MEX), and serves as the hub of Aeroméxico (Skyteam).
-Felipe Ángeles International Airport (IATA Airport Code: NLU) is Mexico City's secondary airport, and was opened in 2022, rebuilt from the former Santa Lucía Air Force Base.
+Mexico City International Airport is Mexico City's primary airport (IATA Airport Code: MEX), and serves as the hub of Aeroméxico (SkyTeam).
+Felipe Ángeles International Airport (IATA Airport Code: NLU), more commonly known as AIFA, is Mexico City's secondary airport, and was opened in 2022.
+It serves as the hub for the state-owned airline Mexicana de Aviación.
 It is located in Zumpango, State of Mexico, 48.8 km north-northeast of the historic center of Mexico City by car.

 Sistema de Movilidad Integrada

 In 2019, the graphic designer Lance Wyman was engaged to create an integrated map of the multimodal public transportation system; he presented a new logo for the Sistema de Movilidad Integrada, describing eight distinct modes of transportation.
 The head of the government, Claudia Sheinbaum, said the branding would be used for a new single payment card to streamline public transportation fare collection.